logo for the-organic-gardener.com on Organic Pest Control

 Barrier methods

-Covering the crop has to be one of the very best methods organic pest control methods against all sorts of animal pests from: tiny flea beetle, to cabbage butterflys, from carrot root flies to flocks of pidgeons.
+Covering the crop has to be one of the very best organic pest control methods against all sorts of animal pests from: tiny flea beetle, to cabbage butterflys, from carrot root flies to flocks of pidgeons.
 Select the finest mesh to exclude flea beetles.

 Likewise cabbages can be protected from root fly by using collars placed on the soil around the seedlings.